Who is required to file a premium tax return?

 User credentials were issued to your entity's tax contact.
-If you are not sure who your tax contact is, you can use the Filing and Payment Center sign in page to find your tax contact - you just need your WAOIC number or NAIC number.
+Not sure who your tax contact is?
+Use the Filing and Payment Center sign in page to find your tax contact.
+All you need is your WAOIC number or NAIC number.

 When are premium tax forms available?

 Tax forms are generally available for completion in mid-January.
 Your tax contact will receive an email when the forms become available.